 More bad news.
 One pulley was badly rusted and

 needed to be replaced.
 New ones from John Deere are about $30, and used ones are, in my opinion, overpriced at over $20.
 As much as I like this old John Deere, I try to avoid putting more money in it than I have to.
 Hard to justify a $30 pulley on a 30+ year old, and rusted mower deck.
 Looking at the selection of pulleys at Tractor Supply, I came up with an $8 solution.
 I could turn down the rusted John Deere pulley in my lathe, and then attach a Weasler pulley to the John Deere hub.
 Weaslers are inexpensive because the hub is bought separately.
-But I didn't
+But I didn'twant the hub anyway.

 Above right: The rusted 4 1/2" inch John Deere and the 5" Weasler.
 While they look very different, where the belt rides is nearly identical, and that is what matters.